Why Stud Welding Wins Contracts

-These sophisticated welding devices are also designed to be ergonomic, lightweight and easy to handle.
+These sophisticated welding devices are also designed to be ergonomic, lightweight and easy to handle making them safer overall.

-There are two models of stud welding equipment, drawn arc and capacitor discharge welder.
-Both offer heat settings that adjust quickly and easily, requiring no additional tools.
+There are two models of stud welding equipment, Drawn arc and Capacitor Discharge (CD) welding.
+Both offer weld settings that adjust quickly and easily, requiring no additional tools.
 Both also offer the same result: a tight, clean, almost instantaneous bond between the stud and the base metal.

 Stud welding can be performed on stainless steel, aluminum, carbon steel or brass materials and secures a clean, reliable connection.